ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/model-api/index.md

 The [`ModelTypeChangeProcessor`][MTCP] must be informed of any local changes via its `Put` and `Delete` methods.
-Since the processor cannot do any useful metadata tracking until `MergeSyncData` is called, the `IsTrackingMetadata` method is provided.
+Since the processor cannot do any useful metadata tracking until `MergeFullSyncData` is called, the `IsTrackingMetadata` method is provided.
 It can be checked as an optimization to prevent unnecessary processing preparing the parameters to a `Put` or `Delete` call.